-Notice how this contrasts with the reality of the international system where there is nothing that can credibly be described as a government.44 There is, in particular, no legislative body and no authority capable of coercing states to take actions that serve some notion of the common good.45 Collective decision-making among states remains a consent-based process.
+Notice how this contrasts with the reality of the international system where there is nothing that can credibly be described as a government.
+There is, in particular, no legislative body and no authority capable of coercing states to take actions that serve some notion of the common good.
+Collective decision-making among states remains a consent-based process.

+already been suffering from economic and social crisis that had begun in the 1590s.
+But the wars contributed to the huge decline of the population of the states of the Holy Roman Empire from about 20 million to 16 million people.
+A year before the Treaty of Westphalia, a Swabian wrote in the family Bible: "They say the terrible war is now over.
+But there is still no sign of peace.
 Everywhere there is envy, hatred and greed; that's what this war has taught us ...
 We live like animals, eating bark and grass.
 No one could have imagined that anything like this would happen to us.
-Many people say there is no God... but we still believe God has abandoned us."
+Many people say there is no God . . . but we still believe God has abandoned us."
 John Merriman, The Modern History of Europe: From Renaissance to the Present 160 (3rd ed., 2010).

-44 For such legal positivists as Hans Kelsen the use of force under international law was part of the natural order of states existing as part of a system of primitive law "in which sanctions are authorized by the general acceptance of the principle of 'blood revenge,' the essential element of coercion is present by virtue of the willingness and ability of individual members of the society to enforce their rights by resort to self-help."
+For such legal positivists as Hans Kelsen the use of force under international law was part of the natural order of states existing as part of a system of primitive law "in which sanctions are authorized by the general acceptance of the principle of 'blood revenge,' the essential element of coercion is present by virtue of the willingness and ability of individual members of the society to enforce their rights by resort to self-help."
 Bull, supra note 42 at 125-126.
 The inherent right of self-defence under the UN Charter is one of the few recognizable remnants of substantive law from the anarchic state system of early modern Europe which survives.